jdan/dynamo.js/README.md

 * `data-center`: center the text in the dynamo container (*default: false*)
 * `data-delimiter`: change the character (or string) used to separate your bits of text (*default: ,*)
 * `data-pause`: sets up the dynamo, but does not automatically transition (*default: false*)
+* `data-callback`: a function to be called each time the dynamo container completes a full cycle

 **Using an options hash:**